kevinolega/callcentertrainingtips/_posts/2020-06-05-production-decisions.md

 When we started selling our lessons, we wanted to give our students the most amount of help that we can afford.

-To reach more people we decided to deliver lessons online and offline.
+To reach more people, we decided to deliver lessons online and offline.

 We used email for writing activities.

 We used phone coaching for grammar and pronunciation corrections.

-These are two basic technologies that everybody had access to.
+These are two technologies that everybody had access to.

-On social media, there's a big debate about online classes because not everyone has access to a computer, good smartphone, or steady internet connection.
+On social media, there's a big debate about online classes because not everyone has access to a computer, a good smartphone, or a steady internet connection.

 Many people use data and pay Php 50 a week.